praveen-kaia/eliza-starter/characters/knowledge/kaiawebsite/ecosystem.md

 ## **Launchpads in Kaia**
 Launchpads provide new Web3 projects with fundraising, exposure, and community-building tools:
 - **Notable Launchpads:** ALTAVA, Xclusive, X2Y2 Pro, ProjectWITH – Supporting Web3 startups with funding and early user engagement.

 ---

-Here’s a refined version of the content that effectively answers questions like *"Can you give me RWA ecosystems in Kaia?"*, *"Can you list RWA sector tools in Kaia?"*, or *"Can you provide information about RWA in the Kaia ecosystem?"* while also being structured for section-specific queries:

----